Arisien/pathfinder/README.md

 The map is drawn with $ being the starting position and X being the goal.
 The information about the path below is printed to console when path.print() is called.

+## Documentation

+* `Path* pathfinder (std::vector<std::vector<char>> map, Position start, Position goal)`

+This is the pathfinding function which requires the map, as well as starting and goal positions.
+It calls on the recursive pathfind() function to create a depth map of how far away each tile is from the starting position and then backtracks to find the ideal path from start to finish.
+It will return a Path object containing all relevant data.

+* `std::vector<std::vector<char>> generateMap (int height, int width, Position start, Position goal)`

+Pass the width, height, starting position, and goal position.
+The function will return a randomly generated map where the start and goal positions are not walls.

+* `class Position`

+Position is a class used to represent a 2D position in the vector.
+It has 2 integer instance variable x and y.
+The toString() function may be called to display a position in the following format: [X, Y].

+* `class Path`

+Path is a class containing information of a pathfinding attempt. `path.possible` is a boolean which states whether or not the goal can be reached or if it is blocked by walls. `path.start` and `path.goal` are the starting and goal positions of the pathfinding attempt. `path.distance` is and integer which stores how far away the goal is from the starting position. `path.moves` contains a vector of positions in order to reach the goal position. `path.levels` contains a 2D integer vector with depths of how far away each point is from starting position.
+Unreachable points are assigned with the maximum integer limit, while walls are assigned -1. `path.print()` prints the information about the path to the console.

 ## Building